Female Horse Racing Reporters

 Trained by the fantastic Paul Nicholls, Victoria managed to compete in a wide variety of different races, even winning at Wincanton.
 She also finished fifth at the 2016 Foxhunter Chase in Cheltenham, smashing the predictions from the bookies.

 After that race, she soon retired.
-In 2017, ITV Racing offered her a role of presenter on their show, allowing Victoria Pendleton to still interact with the sport she loves.
+In 2017, ITV Racing offered Victoria Pendleton the role of presenter on their show, allowing her to continue interacting with the sport she loves.

-As of right now, she still presents the show and provides viewers with an in-depth look into the psychology and fitness of what it takes to be a winning jockey.
+As of now, she still presents the show and provides viewers with an in-depth look into the psychology and fitness required to be a winning jockey.

-Our TV screens are blessed with some incredible presenting talent and all of the ladies on our list are both passionate, intelligent and knowledgable about racing.
-All this is invaluable in making TV coverage of racing hugely enjoyable and enthusing the next generation of horse racing fans, other notable previous presenters include Hayley Turner and Clare Balding!
+Our TV screens are blessed with some incredible presenting talent, and all of the ladies on our list are passionate, intelligent, and knowledgeable about racing.
+This knowledge is invaluable in making TV coverage of racing hugely enjoyable and enthusing the next generation of horse racing fans.
+Other notable previous presenters include Hayley Turner and Clare Balding!